gunminiho/quakesback/README.md

 This repo is made for a challenge with Frogmi.

+## Documentation

+This API was made with Ruby on Rails 7.0.8

 this backend has 1 task: earthquakesback:get_earthquakes
 which fetch all data from : https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_month.geojson and store it on postgreSQL DB.

-## Documentation

 This backend has 2 endpoints: